bkuhn/talks/Demystify-GPL-Enforcement/compliance.markdown

 + A repackager is a distributor, just like supplier is.

-+ Repakager shares the same obligations.
++ Repackager shares the same obligations.

 + Should ask due diligence questions *before* buying.